darrencruse/ringo-microservice/README.md

 To support this it provides examples and hooks for using:

-a. command line ringo using embedded jetty
+* command line ringo using embedded jetty
-b.
-MySQL via JDBC
+* MySQL via JDBC
-c.
-JSON request/response payload validation using JSON Schema
+* JSON request/response payload validation using JSON Schema
-d. easy per environment configuration (i.e. dev/cert/prod settings)
+* easy per environment configuration (i.e. dev/cert/prod settings)
-e. enforcement of standard format JSON responses (even when exceptions occur)
+* enforcement of standard format JSON responses (even when exceptions occur)
-f. ability to emulate PUT/POST/DELETE using GET for ease of testing
+* ability to emulate PUT/POST/DELETE using GET for ease of testing
-g. logging via log4j
+* logging via log4j
-h. (optional) ip authentication of clients
+* (optional) ip authentication of clients

 ### Explanation and History